zhuy16/learning_notes/00_forBiologistBeginners.md

 > don't use the root privilege unless necessary, otherwise, you may end up destroying your important file or the entire file system by accident.

+> define alias (defined command line shortcuts used throught your machine) to avoid repeatitive typing in the ~/.bashrc file.

+> customize your $PS1 environmental variable so you can always know the folder and path you are in, which account/privillege are you using, and on what host.

 # **Common useful tools**

 ## Organization of workplace